 Help!
 My phone was slowly cooking me .

-Enlightenment arrived in the form of an article in the papers, 'Let's dumb down our smart phones'.
-Apparently we were grappling with far more anxiety and stress with message sent, received, not read, not liked, the permutations and combinations were infinite.
-'Nomophobia' (fear of being without your mobile device) was a real phobia and no, that was not what I had.
+Enlightenment arrived in the form of an article in the papers, ‘Let’s dumb down our smart phones’.
+Apparently we were grappling with anxiety and stress of messages sent, received, not read, not liked, the permutations and combinations were infinite.
+‘Nomophobia’ (fear of being without your mobile device) was a real phobia and no, that was not what I had.

 I think I have something called the Text Claw.